 There was no recognized Superior in the Order in her Formative Years 1900 to 1917.
 Most of the Members at that time were of the Laity.
 The Order fully functioned without a Central Authority for nearly 2 decades.
 With expansion and the additional Clergy becoming Members, the need arose and the first Master General was duly elected.
 There have been 5 in Succession til today.

 Ordained male clerics, male candidates for Holy Orders, and laity of both genders are eligible to become members of the Order.
 Those females who have been Set Aside as a Lay Deaconess are heartily welcomed into the Order.
 We invite you to explore the opportunity to serve with us.
 Applicants are accepted from Communions within the Church who Recognize the Historic Episcopate as essential to preserve and maintain a proper and Sacramental Ministry as was intended in the Book of Acts.
-This would include but not necessarily be limited to: Members of the Orthodox Communions, Roman Catholics, Traditional Old Catholics, Traditionalist Anglicans, Non Theosophical Liberal Catholics and High Church Lutherans who accept the essentials of the Orthodox Christian Faith.
-It has never been the Intent of our Leadership (over the decades) to keep sincere Christians who share our Ideology and Devotion to Christ Our King from our Membership.
-Accordingly, we will entertain Applicants from Christian Traditions who do not share our Theology of the Historic Episcopate.
-These Applicants will be considered on a case by case criterion depending on the status of their current Church affiliation.
+This would include but not necessarily be limited to: Members of the Orthodox Communions, Roman Catholics, Traditional Old Catholics, Traditionalist Anglicans, Non Theosophical Liberal Catholics and High Church Lutherans who accept the essentials of the Holy Orthodox Christian Catholic Faith.

 THOSE WHO HOLD RELIGIOUS BELIEF’S THAT INCLUDE GNOSTICISM, THEOSOPHY, NECROMANCY, OCCULTISM, SORCERY, REINCARNATION AND NEW AGE PHILOSOPHY ARE EXCLUDED FROM MEMBERSHIP.
-FEMALES WHO CLAIM ORDINATION IN THE SACRAMENTAL PRIESTHOOD MAY NOT BE ADMITTED INTO THE OCR.
+FEMALES WHO CLAIM ORDINATION TO THE SACRED MINISTRY MAY NOT BE ADMITTED INTO THE OCR.
 MEMBERS OF THE ORDER OF CHRIST THE KING MUST HOLD MORAL VALUES ON HUMAN SEXUALITY THAT ARE BASED ON A TRADITIONAL INTERPRETATION OF THE HOLY BIBLE.

 • Moral, emotional, and psychological maturity.